seananderson/adv-r-course/admin/outline.md

 - Gain experience using list-column data frames for basic computation.
 - Become aware of other "split, apply, combine" strategies.

+## Tidy evaluation

+Goals:

+- Gain a basic understanding of what tidy evaluation is.
+- Understand when tidy evaluation is necessary or useful.
+- Understand how to use the basics of tidy evaluation when writing functions that use dplyr or ggplot2.

+\clearpage

 # Day 2: Performance

 ## Profiling